ProjectAmbri/bylaws/draft.md

 7. Departments: sub-categories of the collective with a specific focus.

 ### Section 3: Core Values
-	*Human rights as defined by the United Nations belong to all identities of people, including all:
+	-Human rights as defined by the United Nations belong to all identities of people, including all:
 		*ages
 		*religious or spiritual affiliations
 		*gender or sexual preferences